winfinit/age-calculator.js/README.md

 # age-calculator.js

-small helper library that provides one an ability to get an age of a person
+small helper library that provides one an ability to calculate age of a person

 ## Installation